llcawthorne/llcawthorne.github.io/content/posts/a-blog-reborn.md

 like to try Spring with Kotlin for the big enterprise way of doing a web framework along with Ktor for a lighter weight framework in the same language.
 I could code Spring in Java, but I do like not coding in Java when I'm away from work and find Kotlin a fun alternative.
-That's as far as I've thought these two projects through, but if I make it that far with them, I'll have a better idea of what I want to do next.
+Spring and Angular are probably the most professionally relevant interests that I'll be pursuing, but it's obvious that I'm not trying to maximize for utility.
+I do really think it very clever that the new project at work is leaning into a modern Angular UI with a Java backend instead of using any of the trainwreck front end projects available on the Java platform.
+JSF was bad enough to make me never want to see a Java frontend again.
+Anyway, that's as far as I've thought these two projects through, but if I make it that far with them, I'll have a better idea of what I want to do next.
 Put together, they should keep me busy for a while, and assuming I don't give up blogging for ten years or so